fortio/fortio/README.md

   -cacert Path
-        Path to a custom CA certificate file to be used for the TLS client connections, if empty, use https:// prefix for standard internet/system CAs -cert Path
+        Path to a custom CA certificate file to be used for the TLS client connections, if empty, use https:// prefix for standard internet/system CAs -calc-qps
+        Calculate the qps based on number of requests (-n) and duration (-t) -cert Path
         Path to the certificate file to be used for client or server TLS -compression